Blissgig/ExperienceEnvironment/README.md

 -- NOTES --

+For objects within a subfolder of the "Resources" folder, be aware that only Game Objects/Prefabs can be within those folders.
+If there is a subfolder within that subfolder it will cause an error if that object is selected.

 Be aware that the order you place objects within the inspector is the order that they are placed within the environment.
 For example, in a project where I am using this I place Mountains before I place trees and other objects.
 This is to insure that trees are not placed under a mountain.
 Your needs may vary, just be aware of this design issue.

 The "IsInWater" function works, but I am not as happy with it as I could be.
 Because I am rather new to Unity I believe there may be a better solution to this issue.
 Feel free to let me know.